British newspaper readers have to move to page three today to find the front-page headlines.

 Today’s ads allowed Vodafone, the world’s biggest mobile operator behind China Mobile Ltd. (941), to prominently advertise the Mobile Choice Consumer Awards, which said that the operator had been voted the best network by readers earlier this month.

 EE, the No. 1 wireless company in the U.K., will begin selling its faster 4G offering in 10 cities on Oct.
 30. Vodafone and others had tried to prevent EE from offering the service before they were able to secure the spectrum they need to offer their own.
 An auction of spectrum suitable for 4G traffic will be held early next year and Vodafone may be able to offer the service by the middle of 2013.

 EE, the U.K. mobile-phone venture of Deutsche Telekom AG (DTE) and France Telecom SA (FTE), is starting its own ad campaign featuring the actor Kevin Bacon, which will appear during prime-time TV music competition X-Factor on Nov.
 30.

 To counter the slump in print revenue and circulation, newspapers have also been expanding their Internet offerings.
 Still, online ads generate less money for most publishers than their print counterparts.

-As a result, newspapers are increasingly charging online users for content by putting up paywalls around some or all of their stories on the Web, a bid to offset the loss of advertising dollars to Internet companies such as Google Inc. (GOOG)
+As a result, newspapers are increasingly charging online users for content by putting up paywalls around some or all of their stories on the Web, a bid to offset the loss of advertising dollars to Internet companies such as Google Inc. (GOOG:US)